Iheanacho: Oliseh leads praise for Manchester United slayer | Goal.com

 The forward is now one of only two players - along with Sergio Aguero - to score 20 or more goals in England's club competitions over the last six years.

-Iheanacho has bagged 12 goals this season in total and provided five assists in 28 appearances across all competitions this season, amid other dazzling displays.
+Iheanacho has bagged 12 goals in total and provided five assists in 28 appearances across all competitions this season, amid other dazzling displays.

 Former Nigeria midfielder and coach Oliseh could not hide his feelings for Iheanacho and took to social media to laud the terrific performances of the attacker and also praised his compatriot Wilfred Ndidi, who has also been in fine form for the Foxes this campaign.